LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 Example of accept of offer by the user:
 ![Offer accept](../img/buy_schema.png "Offer accept")

 When a user wants to accept an offer from the ledger, it queries the offers smart contract and gets all the offers.
-Then it decides which one he wants and he sends on the channel for the provider to update the state.
+Then it decides which one he wants and he sends it on the channel so that the provider can update the state.
 ## Application Design

 ### Service provider side